 As a result, the entire non-professional user-base that is not subscribed to Fulfilled will be cut out of the company’s services.
 The company began testing ‘Fulfilled by 3D Hubs’ at the end of 2017.
 According to their statement, the service fostered significant growth in the 3D print service, doubling orders since January.
 Due to this, they’ve decided to go forward into a more standardised, B2B model.

 The statement from the company’s founders, Brian & Bram, reads:

 3D Hubs’ mission is to make manufacturing easier and more accessible.
 Since we started we have produced more than 1.7 million parts for customers through our online platform and global network of manufacturing Hubs.
 We’ve noticed that as our platform has improved over the years, the customers who order most often are businesses.
-As we discussed back in February in this blog post, it has become more and more essential for 3D Hubs to deliver a highly reliable and consistent manufacturing service to our customers.
+As we discussed back in February, it has become more and more essential for 3D Hubs to deliver a highly reliable and consistent manufacturing service to our customers.

 Implications of the Switchover